 A section where the total amount owed by the customer should be provided in the template.
 The total amount must be clearly indicated in figures and the monetary unit being used in the particular transaction.

-A personalized note
+A personalised note

 Invoice templates will typically have a section where sellers can add any additional information, such as a thank-you note.